Wyoming's students who studied out-of-state saved $8.4 million through WICHE Student Access Programs in 2018-19.

-► Tens of thousands of students from Wyoming have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Exchange Program, saving millions of dollars, thanks to reduced tuition rates.
-In just one of the programs, the Western Undergraduate Exchange, Wyoming students and their families have saved more than $124.6 million since 1988, when the program was founded.
+- Tens of thousands of students from Wyoming have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Access Program, saving millions of dollars, thanks to reduced tuition rates.
+In just one of the programs, the Western Undergraduate Exchange, Wyoming students and their families have saved more than $136 million since 1988, when the program was founded.

-Wyoming is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2016-17 Wyoming’s students and families saved over $8.5 million.
+Wyoming is active in all three WICHE Student Access Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
+In 2018-19 Wyoming’s students and families saved over $8.4 million.
 Wyoming saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

 Western Regional Graduate Program.
-Wyoming’s graduates also enroll in degree and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to some 450 high-quality, distinctive programs at 61 institutions in all WICHE states.
+Wyoming’s graduates also enroll in degree and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality programs at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2016-17, Wyoming sent 56 students to out-of-state institutions, while receiving 18.
+In 2018-19, Wyoming sent 56 students to out-of-state institutions, while receiving five.

 Wyoming gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.